Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages – 1942:

-She can also be found among the ships in the Freetown convoy OS 33 in July-1942 (station 33), Please go to Mike's website for a lot more information on these convoys, especially OS 33.
-He has told me Maloja joined from Clyde on July 2, and was bound for Takoradi with a cargo of RAF and Government stores, arriving her destination without incident.
+At the beginning of July that year, she's named among the ships in the Freetown Convoy OS 33 (station 33), ref. external links provided in the Voyage Record above for a lot more information on this convoy; several ships were sunk.
+Mike has told me that Maloja joined from Clyde on July 2 and was bound for Takoradi with a cargo of RAF and Government stores, arriving her destination without incident (on July 24, according to Page 2).
 She was armed with a 4" (or 4.7") gun, 8 machine guns and kites.
 Other Norwegian ships named are Sophocles, Jenny and Ingria.
+With a cargo of iron ore, Maloja later returned to the U.K. in station 23 of Convoy SL 119, which left Freetown on Aug.
+14 and arrived Liverpool on Sept.
+4; Maloja arrived Clyde that day (the Norwegian Petter is also listed).

 Final Fate - 1942:

 She was in position 11 58N 27 08W on Nov.
 8 when U-128 (Heyse) sent a torpedo into her (Jürgen Rohwer gives the position as 11 25N 27 00 W).
 It detonated in the engine room, port quarter.
 Maloja's gun was destroyed in the explosion, as was the radio equipment so that no SOS could be sent.
-The 2nd engineer, who was on duty, was killed in the blast and several injured, the electrician so severely that he was left on board when the lifeboats were launched, as it was very obvious he could not be saved.
+The 2nd engineer, who was on duty, was killed in the blast and several were injured, the electrician so severely that he was left on board when the lifeboats were launched, as it was very obvious he could not be saved.
 His only words to the 1st Mate when he spoke to him were "I'm going to die".
 To another he said "could you not get a sheet and cover me up".
 He had been standing on the starboard poop deck when the torpedo struck (an iron construction had fallen on him), talking to Able Seaman Reksten, who was also injured but not as severely.
 The British A. Dobbie, who had been in the galley, was badly burnt.

 Crew List: